 If you do have dried whole yellow peas available, soak them overnight then cook in stock until mushy on the surface.

-What type of noodles shall I use?
+Which type of noodles

 Any type that you like!
 What makes Chongqing noodles stand out is their distinctive, addictive flavour.
 So the type of noodles used doesn’t affect the overall brilliance of this dish.